Teodor92/Project-Company-Life/specification/index.md

 ![Architecture](assets/example-architecture.png)

-The suggested architecture is composed of the following sub projects:
+The suggested architecture is composed of the following sub-projects:

 - Front-End - the purpose of this project is to visualize our data take user input while transmitting it to the back-end.
-This projects contains the following sub components:
+This project contains the following sub-components:
-        - Angular UI - this components deals ONLY with the visualization of data
+        - Angular UI - this component deals ONLY with the visualization of data
-        - Service Layer - this is the home of all the our data communication logic sending POST/GET/PUT/DELETE requests to the back-end, should be done through here.
+        - Service Layer - this is the home of all our data communication logic sending POST/GET/PUT/DELETE requests to the back-end, should be done through here.

 - Back-End - the purpose of this project is to abstract any communication with the data source a provide a clean Web API interface for our UI to consume.
-This projects contains the following sub components:
+This project contains the following sub-components:
         - Express Controllers/Routes layer - this component house all the express routing logic and exposes a valid REST CRUD API for our front-end to consume.
         - Service Layer - this the home of all our data storage and validation logic.
 If we want to store something in our database, we should go through here.

-- Data storage - the is the persistent storage for our system - in our case this is going to be, the Mongo Database.
+- Data storage - the is the persistent storage for our system - in our case, this is going to be, the Mongo Database.

 ## General pointers

-These points bellow are recommendations, that the authors think may be of use to the developers of this system.
+These ideas bellow are recommendations, that the authors think may be of use to the developers of this system.

 - It is highly recommended to use Angular Material([https://material.angular.io/](https://material.angular.io/)) components and NOT write everything from scratch.
-- The wireframe images are NOT to be taken as 100% accurate - use imaganation and common sense.
+- The wireframe images are NOT to be taken as 100% accurate - use imagination and common sense.

 ## Challenges

 If you manage to complete the whole project before the deadline, here are some additional challenges:

-- Implement 3rd party authentication using Facebook, Tweeter, Github and Google.
+- Implement 3rd party authentication using Facebook, Tweeter, Github, and Google.
 - Make a new administration for the Job Category and use it to dynamically create job categories.
 - Generate a test coverage report for the application.